-AEMO may use any of the following generator bidding models, or a combination throughout the outlook period, depending on the purpose of the modelling:
+AEMO may use any of the following generator models, or a combination throughout the outlook period, depending on the purpose of the modelling:

-- Short Run Marginal Cost (SRMC) model the simplest bidding model, which represents perfect competition.
+- Short Run Marginal Cost (SRMC) model the simplest dispatch model, which represents perfect competition.
 This model assumes that all available generation capacities are bid in at each unit's SRMC.
-Consequently, this model is fast to solve and renders insights excluding competition benefits. - Bidding behaviour model this model uses historical analysis of actual bidding data and benchmarked to historical generation levels to define generator bids, rather than costs, that determine the generator dispatch outcomes.
-The historical bid analysis captures current market dynamics such as contract and retail positions of portfolios by ensuring that modelled generator bids broadly replicate dispatch preferences of generators and portfolios submitted in each generator's actual historical bids.
+This model produces insights that may not, therefore, appropriately reflect realistic market dispatch.
+Depending on the type of assessment carried out, this model features different degrees of complexity.
+AEMO distinguishes between two type of SRMC models: - SRMC with no unit commitment: this model uses a linear solve and is primarily used to validate network constraints and for reliability assessments.
+The technical envelope of each generator is captured broadly within the limits of linear programming so that only ramp rates, simple heat rates, and other continuous variables are modelled. - SRMC with unit commitment: this model overlays the pure SRMC algorithm with additional technical limitations at unit level as well as system security constraints thus requiring a mixed integer solve.
+This model is used to carry out cost benefit analysis and to produce insights on future operability and security of the system. - Bidding behaviour model this model uses historical analysis of actual bidding data and back-cast approaches for the purposes of calibrating generator bids, rather than costs, that determine the generator dispatch outcomes.
+The historical bidding analysis captures current market dynamics such as contract and retail positions of portfolios by ensuring that modelled generator bids broadly replicate dispatch preferences of generators and portfolios submitted in each generator's actual historical bids.
 Portfolio outage management (by adjusting bids at times of generator outages to maintain portfolio positions) is considered for some large generation portfolios.
-In the short term these dynamics are assumed to stay relatively unchanged, however the degree of change in the energy mix in the medium to long term may reduce the accuracy of this approach beyond the next few years. - Nash-Cournot model used to study the modelled generators' production by dynamically changing generators bids such that their profit is maximised, given assumptions regarding costs and contract positions.
+In the short term these dynamics are assumed to stay relatively unchanged, however the evolution in the energy mix in the medium to long term may reduce the accuracy of this approach beyond the next decade. - Nash-Cournot model used to study the modelled generators' production by dynamically changing generators bids such that their profit is maximised, given assumptions regarding costs and contract positions.
 The modelled generator may sacrifice cleared generation volumes in exchange for price increases and higher revenue if in so doing it increases the resulting price received and therefore maximises profit.
-This method provides the model with a dynamic choice to alter generator behaviours depending on prevailing conditions in the time-sequential simulation, differing to the bidding behaviour model which captures static generator bids.